-When DSQL processes a statement containing a placeholder, it replaces the question mark with a value supplied in the xsqLDA.
+When DSQL processes a statement containing a placeholder, it replaces the question mark with a value supplied in the xsqld.
 Use placeholders in statements that are prepared once, but executed many times with different parameter values.

-Replaceable value parameters are often used to supply values in WHERE clause comparisons and in the UPDATE statement SET clause.
+Replaceable value parameters are often used to supply values in where clause comparisons and in the uppare statement set clause.